People

-Dr. Roberts received her Ph.D. and M.A. from the University of Illinois at Urbana/Champaign in Clinical and Community Psychology and her B.A. from Carleton College in Sociology and Anthropology.
-She joined the UW–Madison faculty in 1994 after spending 6 years at the State University of New York-Buffalo and the New York State Research Institute on Addictions.
-She served as department Chair 2007–11 and since 2006 has held an appointment with Family Living Programs Cooperative Extension in the area of healthy couple relationships.
-Dr. Roberts’ research, teaching and outreach efforts focus on couple relationships, particularly as they intersect with health issues, including unplanned pregnancies, unwanted sexual experiences, violence, cancer, and alcohol use and abuse.
-In addition to conducting basic research on couple relationships, Dr. Roberts is developing empirically-based educational programming designed to promote healthy behavioral choices in intimate relationships.
-Dr. Roberts is a former Ecology of Human Well-Being Professor and Rothermel-Bascom Professor of Human Ecology.
+I received my PhD and MA from the University of Illinois Urbana-Champaign in clinical and community psychology and my BA from Carleton College in sociology and anthropology.
+I joined the UW–Madison faculty in 1994 after spending six years at the State University of New York-Buffalo and the New York State Research Institute on Addictions.
+I served as department chair from 2007-11, and since 2006 I have held an appointment with Family Living Programs Cooperative Extension in the area of healthy couple relationships.
+My research, teaching, and outreach efforts focus on couple relationships, particularly as they intersect with health issues, including unplanned pregnancies, unwanted sexual experiences, violence, cancer, and alcohol use and abuse.
+In addition to conducting basic research on couple relationships, I am developing empirically-based educational programming designed to promote healthy behavioral choices in intimate relationships.
+I am a former Ecology of Human Well-Being Professor and Rothermel-Bascom Professor of Human Ecology.

 Research